EDT138/demo_repo1/README.md

 # demo_repo1

-This will be to used to understand GIT and GITHUB
+This will be to used to understand GIT and GITHUB!